Skip to main content

 Before I list the rest of the systems, I want to mention that furnace systems come fully assembled at the factory and are ready to work.
 However, it takes experienced technicians to modify the unit per the manufacturer’s instructions to conform to your specific home’s demands.
 The last step of installing it “in the field” and adding whatever additional parts to bring it up to the proper building code in your area is up to the contractor you choose.

 That’s an important point because buying a Carrier or Lennox includes buying it from a professional, detail-oriented, reliable contractor you trust and are comfortable with bringing it to life.
-If someone is going to install it for you, but you can’t find them after the installation because they sell systems so cheap they’re out of business, or they simply won’t pick up the phone, that’s not going to help you when you need some follow-up.
+If someone is going to install it for you, but you can’t find them after the installation because they sell systems so cheap that they’re out of business, or they simply won’t pick up the phone, that’s not going to help you when you need some follow-up.

 You can buy any system, but if the blower settings, gas pressures, static air pressures, high and low voltage wiring, fuse sizes, a precision refrigerant charge, airflow, water drainage, gas piping, intake air, exhaust system, thermostats, and other safety codes aren’t set up correctly, you’ll find your new system not lasting nearly as long as it could have.
 It can be the difference between your system lasting ten years or 20 years.